t-keazirian/national-parks-api/README.md

 API Hack Capstone

-- search will trigger first to NPS's parks API, then to campgrounds API
+- Search will trigger first to NPS's parks API, then to campgrounds API
-- user should be able to search for parks with a given two-character state code and optional search keyword parameter
+- User can select a state from a dropdown menu
+- User has option enter a search term to narrow down the selection
+- Search will trigger a list of all the national parks in that state
-- once parks are loaded, user should be able to click on "show campgrounds" button to display all the campgrounds available for given park
+- Once parks are loaded, user can click "show campgrounds" button to display all the campgrounds available for that park

 Built With:
 - jQuery